kmbulebu/iot-reflector/README.md

 Iot-reflector works by intercepting all mDNS traffic on one interface and re-sends them on one or more other network interfaces.

 The mDNS packets are modified before reflection:
+- Questions that contain IPv6 link local addresses in them are removed.
 - IPv6 link local answers are removed.
 - NSEC answers are removed.

 # Debugging & Profiling

+If developing on MacOS, first install Wireshark to setup your user with the ability to use libpcap.

 A pprof server will listen on port `6060` if the you use the `-debug` flag.